Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 ```
 <!-- prettier-ignore-end -->

-Finally, she should ensure that this variable is used as a class name in her JSX.
+Finally, she ensures that this variable is used as a class name in her JSX.

 <!-- Simon note: I added the indentation to clue to the student that it is likely indented? -->
 <!-- prettier-ignore-start -->